tylertitsworth/multi-mediawiki-rag/README.md

     1. Download current pages, not the entire history.
     2. Provide in the following format: `sources/<wikiname>_pages_current.xml`
 2. Install [Ollama](https://github.com/jmorganca/ollama) with `curl https://ollama.ai/install.sh | sh`.
 3. Edit [`config.yaml`](config.yaml) with the location of your XML mediawiki data you downloaded in step 1 and other configuration data.
-4. Edit [`Modelfile`](Modelfile) with the location of the model you downloaded in step 2.
 5. Create a directory to store chat history with `mkdir memory`.
 6. Install python requirements: